Guest post by Traefik Ambassadors, Robin Scherrer and Daniele Di Rosa (aka Containeroo)

 whoami Kubernetes service.
 It also configures the route to use the

-As you can see, getting started with Traefik as an Ingress controller isn't that hard :-) Helm makes it really easy to reconfigure or update Traefik.
+As you can see, getting started with Traefik Proxy as an Ingress controller isn't that hard. 🙂

-Traefik documentation has a lot of good information and can be a great resource once you’ve gotten started using this guide.
+The Traefik Proxy documentation has a lot of good information and can be a great resource, once you’re all set up with the help of this guide.
 We bet it will answer most of your questions!

 --- apiVersion: v1 kind: Pod metadata: name: whoami namespace: traefik labels: app: whoami spec: containers: - name: whoami image: containous/whoami:latest ports: - containerPort: 80 --- apiVersion: v1 kind: Service metadata: name: whoami namespace: traefik spec: ports: - port: 80 protocol: TCP targetPort: 80 selector: app: whoami type: ClusterIP

 Because of our knowledge in Docker, we were able to switch departments at work, and are now working in the Kubernetes department.
-One of the first things we did was eliminate the existing reverse proxy and switch to Traefik :-D
+One of the first things we did was to eliminate the existing reverse proxy and switch to Traefik Proxy. 😃